What is the Intellectual Property Clinic?

 Are there any prerequisites?

-Patent Law is a required prerequisite course for enrollment.
-Other IP courses such as Trademarks, Copyrights, and Introduction to Intellectual Property as well as general business law courses are helpful, as is Evidence.
+Students must have taken (or be concurrently enrolled in) Patent Law and/or Introduction to Intellectual Property.
+Other IP courses such as Trademarks, Copyrights, and general business law courses are helpful.
 Students must complete at least one full year of law school before beginning their IP Clinic experience.
 Enrollment is facilitated by online application, and is limited.

 For Potential Clients